Good Googly Moogly! Ashanti Glistens In Gold Getup For Party Promoting Pretty Little Thing Partnership

 Ashanti And Her Sister Shia Celebrate With PLT

 Go Girl!
-Ashanti partied with Pretty Little Thing on Sunday to promote her new collaboration line with the brand which was designed by her sister Shia.
+Ashanti partied with Pretty Little Thing on Sunday to promote her new swimwear collaboration with the brand which was designed by her sister Shia.

 Tiffany Haddish and Michael Blackson both came out to support Ashanti.